Varosha, Famagusta: Turkish Cypriot rule

-In August 1974, the Turkish Army advanced as far as the Green Line, which is the present-day border between the Greek Cypriots and Turkish Cypriots, and controlled and fenced Varosha.
-Just hours before the Greek Cypriot and Turkish armies met in combat on the streets of Famagusta, the entire Greek Cypriot population fled to Paralimni, Dherynia, and Larnaca, fearing a massacre.
+In August 1974, the Turkish Army advanced as far as the Green Line, a UN-patrolled demilitarized zone between the Greek Cypriots and Turkish Cypriots, and controlled and fenced Varosha.
+Just hours before the Greek Cypriot and Turkish Armies met in combat on the streets of Famagusta, the entire Greek Cypriot population fled to Paralimni, Dherynia and Larnaca.
 The evacuation was aided and orchestrated by the nearby British military base.
 Paralimni has since become the modern-day capital of the Famagusta province of Greek Cypriot-led Cyprus.

 The Turkish Army has allowed the entry of only Turkish military and United Nations personnel since 2017.

-One such settlement plan was the Annan Plan to reunify the island that provided for the return of Varosha to the original residents.
-But this was rejected by Greek Cypriots in a 2004 referendum.
-The UN Security Council Resolution 550 states that it "considers attempts to settle any part of Varosha by people other than its inhabitants as inadmissible and calls for the transfer of this area to the administration of the United Nations".
+One such settlement plan was the Annan Plan to reunify the island; it provided for the return of Varosha to the original residents but was rejected by Greek Cypriots in a 2004 referendum.
+UN Security Council Resolution 550 states that it "considers attempts to settle any part of Varosha by people other than its inhabitants as inadmissible and calls for the transfer of this area to the administration of the United Nations".

 The European Court of Human Rights awarded between €100,000 and €8,000,000 to eight Greek Cypriots for being deprived of their homes and properties as a result of the 1974 invasion.
 The case was filed jointly by businessman Constantinos Lordos and others, with the principal judgement in the Lordos case dating back to November 2010.
-The court ruled that, in the case of eight of the applicants, Turkey had violated Article 1 of Protocol 1 of the European Convention on Human Rights on the right of peaceful enjoyment of one's possessions, and in the case of seven of the applicants, Turkey had violated Article 8 on the right to respect for private and family life.
+The court ruled that in the case of eight of the applicants, Turkey had violated Article 1 of Protocol 1 of the European Convention on Human Rights on the right of peaceful enjoyment of one's possessions, and in the case of seven of the applicants, Turkey had violated Article 8 on the right to respect for private and family life.

 In the absence of human habitation and maintenance, buildings continue to decay.
 Over time, parts of the city have begun to be reclaimed by nature as metal corrodes, windows are broken, and plants work their roots into the walls and pavement and grow wild in old window boxes.
 In 2014, the BBC reported that sea turtles were observed nesting on the beaches in the city.

+During the years the city has gone under extensive looting.
+In the buildings now visible on the visitor's area it's evident the absence of furniture and even of power sockets, switches and ceiling lamps and all doors appear to have been broken in.

 During the Cyprus Missile Crisis (1997–1998), the Turkish Cypriot leader, Rauf Denktaş, threatened to take over Varosha if the Cypriot government did not back down.